Cohort applications now open

 Full Package Production

-Full Package Production (FPP) is a manufacturing model in which the factory handles the complete production process — from fabric sourcing and pattern making through to finished, packed garments — with minimal involvement required from the brand.
+Full Package Production (FPP) is a manufacturing model in which the factory handles the complete production process,from fabric sourcing and pattern making through to finished, packed garments,the dominant model for global fashion sourcing in a $1.8 trillion (₹163.8 lakh crore) apparel industry, with FPP pricing ranging from $3–$30+ (₹273–₹2,730+) per garment depending on product complexity and country.

 What is Full Package Production?